seaside1/unifiprotect/README.md

 ## Example of usage

 - Detect Motion and trigger other system notifications, Alexa, Google Home, turn on lights, sound an alarm etc.
+- Limit detection to only smart motions such as person, vehicle and package.
+- Smoke and CO alarm trigger for G4 and later cameras
 - Turn on and off notifications, can be used together with presence detection.
 - View general information about Cameras and NVR, for instance check hard-drive health and storage.
 - Reboot Cameras